Threat perception to Swami Chakrapani being regularly assessed, HC told | Law-Order

 If the security is not upgraded, it will be reassessed after six weeks, the police said.

+The court perused the assessment report of the police which said the matter is still under consideration.

-Additional standing counsel Anuj Aggarwal, representing the Delhi Police, filed a copy of the October 5 threat assessment report and submitted that the authorities are regularly assessing the threat perception.
+Chakrapani's lawyer said one of the security personnel is quite old to which the judge replied even her PSO is on the verge of retirement but "I think his experience makes him more tactful."
+During the hearing, the court remarked, "One of our Prime Ministers was killed with security too."
+Additional standing counsel Anuj Aggarwal, representing the Delhi Police, filed a copy of the October 5 threat assessment report and submitted that the authorities are regularly assessing the threat perception and added that these are not the issues which the court should get into as the assessment was done by the police.

 He said in case the authorities do not deem it appropriate to upgrade the security cover, a review be done again in the next six weeks.

-Keeping in view the authority's stand, the court said if the petitioner will be still aggrieved, he can seek appropriate legal recourse.
+Keeping in view the authorities' stand, the court said if the petitioner will be still aggrieved, he can seek appropriate legal recourse.

 Senior advocate Vikas Singh, appearing for Chakrapani, said the level of security provided to him was inadequate and that he has a grave threat to his life.